KittyHeaven/blue_bird/README.md

 `BlueBird` is a library written in the `Elixir` programming language for the [Phoenix framework](http://www.phoenixframework.org/).
 It lets you generate API documentation in the [API Blueprint](https://apiblueprint.org/) format from annotations in controllers and automated tests.

 ## Installation

-1. Add BlueBird to your mix.exs dependencies (directly from Github until released):
+1. Add BlueBird to your mix.exs dependencies:

 ``` elixir
 defp deps do
   [{:blue_bird, "~> 0.2.0"}]